stdombek/docs/content/en/docs/Settings/Settings_circulation/settings_circulation.md

 9. Enter a **Lost item processing fee**.
 This is an additional charge that will be added to the charge amount for the item when billed to the patron.
 10. Select whether to **Charge lost item processing fee if item declared lost by patron**.
 11. Select whether to **Charge lost item processing fee if item aged to lost by system**.
 12. Enter an amount of time **For lost items not charged a fee/fine, close the loan after**.
-(This setting is required for Actual cost and does not apply to Set cost.)
+This setting is required for Actual cost; it does not apply to Set cost.
+During the specified time period after an open loan is updated to ‘Declared lost’ or ’Aged to lost,’ Library staff can bill for the item using the [Lost items requiring actual cost](../../../users/#lost-items-requiring-actual-cost) report in the Users app.
+After the specified time period, the item can no longer be billed, the loan will close, and the item status will update to ‘Lost and paid.’
 13. Select whether **If lost item returned or renewed, remove lost item processing fee**.
 14. Select whether to charge overdue fines **If lost item returned or renewed**.
 15. Select whether **Replacement allowed**.